kfoozminus/cheatsheets/kubernetes.md

 ## Cloud Controller Manager (CCM)
   - this concept was originally created to allow cloud specific vendor code and k8s core to evolve independent of one another.
-(QJenny - vendor code)
+(UJenny - vendor code)
   - it runs alongside other master components such as the k8s controller manager, the api server, and scheduler. it can also be started as k8s addon, in which case it runs on top of k8s
   - CCM's design is based on a plugin mechanism that allows new cloud providers to integrate with k8s by using plugins
   - there are plans for migrating cloud providers from the old model to the new ccm model